 Setting Up a 401(k) Plan

-• Choose a Plan Provider: Choose a provider that offers multiple investment options, administrative support, and staff training.
+- Choose a Plan Provider: Select a provider that offers various investment opportunities, administrative services, and staff training.

 Individual 401(k)

-Designed to offer the same benefits as a traditional 401(k), this plan is also known as a Individual 401(k).
-It is ideal for individuals who are independent contractors, or whose only employee is their spouse.
+Also known as a Individual 401(k), this plan is designed to offer the same benefits as a traditional 401(k), but for individuals who are independent contractors, or whose only employee is their spouse.
 Each year, you can contribute up to the annual 401(k) limit, and the employer may make a non-elective contribution up to 25% of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
-Another benefit of individual 401(k)s is the ability to open a Roth 401(k) account, or roll over pre-tax assets.
+Another advantage of individual 401(k)s is that you can opt to open a Roth 401(k) account, or roll over pre-tax assets.

 Setting Up an Individual 401(k)

-• Choose a Plan Provider: Select a financial institution or brokerage that offers Individual 401(k) plans.
-Look for providers with multiple investment options and reduced fees.
+- Choose a Plan Provider: Pick a financial institution or brokerage that offers Individual 401(k) plans.
+Look for providers with a range of investment options and minimal fees.

 Profit Sharing Plans